4hg/learnxinyminutes-docs/j.html.markdown

 NB.
 Characters
 'a'   NB.
-Characters are denoted with single quotes 'abc' NB.
+Characters are denoted with single quotes

+NB.
+Making arrays
+1 2 3       NB.
+Numbers separated by spaces turn into arrays 'abc'       NB.
 Strings are arrays of characters
+'a'         NB.
+This is a single character
+,'a'        NB.
+This is a string containing one character 1;'a';2     NB.
+Lists containing different datataypes are made with ;
+noun define NB.
+Multiline string
+Hello
+world
+)

 NB.
-Basic arithmetic operations
+Some J terms:
+NB.
+Verbs - infix functions, evaluate right to left NB.
+Adverbs - infix higher order functions, evalate left to right *before* verbs NB.
+Basic arithmetic verbs
    1+1
 2
    1-2